Engee documentation

 engee.script.run(path::String; isolate::Bool = false)

-Runs the script at the specified path.
-Returns the result of the last top-level expression in the script.
+Runs the script on the specified path.
+Returns the result of the last upper-level expression in the script.

 Arguments

-• isolate::Bool = false: (optional) if true, the script is executed in an isolated environment.
-The default is false.
-If isolate = false, the script is executed in the main user environment (Main module).
-All variables declared globally or at the top level are preserved after execution.
-With isolate = true, the script is executed in a temporary isolated environment.
-All variables created at runtime are not saved after the script terminates.
+• isolate::Bool = false: if equal to true, then the script is executed in an isolated environment.
+By default is equal to false.
+With equal false the script is executed in the main user environment (Main module).
+All variables declared globally or at the top level are saved after execution.
+With equal true the script is executed in a temporary isolated environment.
+All variables created during execution are not saved after the script is completed.

 Consider the file foo.ngscript with a single code cell: